 On weeks when there is no House Meetings (i.e. even weeks) the House Teams and other Gungahlin College staff offer a range of Enrichment activities.

-These are designed to support and help you to grow academically, socially and emotionally (just like the House Meetings!).
+These are designed to support and help you to grow academically, socially and emotionally based on your needs and interests (and these clubs support the important study skills, strategies and college and community connections provided at House Meetings!).